 Hi, I am Alan…

 I began doing hypnosis in 1977, but really in earnest I began in 1993.
 I had some advantages and a few disadvantages.

 I was a comedy magician from a very young age.
 My father also did magic for a living.
-I was working on the same stages as Hypnotist Terry Stokes.
+I was working on the same stages at county fairs as Hypnotist Terry Stokes.
 Terry’s influence on me and so many others who do hypnosis and saw Terry work was tremendous.
-To this day, I still think he is amongst the best.
+To this day, I still think Terry Stokes, Sr. is amongst the best.
 Terry published a hypnosis book in 2019 called, “Stage Hypnosis My Way” and I give this book to every student taking my boot camps.

 When I began, I studied the best book available at the time.
 It was written by Ormond McGill.
 I took notes and developed my show.
-I have – “The New Encyclopedia of Stage Hypnosis” by Ormond McGill.
-This book is available for sale here: http://alansands.com/encyclopedia – if you do not own a copy, it is the bible – you should get a copy.
+I sell – “The New Encyclopedia of Stage Hypnosis” by Ormond McGill on my web site available here: http://alansands.com/encyclopedia – If you do not own a copy, it is the bible – you should get a copy.

 As a registered student of my classes, I used to give the encyclopedia to every student.
 Now I give you Terry Stokes newest book, “Stage Hypnosis My Way.”
 It is a lot more practical.

-When I began doing stage hypnosis, there were no trainers who gave classroom overviews of how to do a stage hypnosis show like Marc Savard, Terry Stokes, Richard Barker, Justin Trance, Jim Wand, Jonathan Chase (in England), Alex William Smith (in England) Jerry Valley with Tommy Vee & Michael DeSchalit, Kevin Lepine, Don Spencer, Barry Jones and others offer.
+When I began doing stage hypnosis, there were no trainers who gave classroom overviews of how to do a stage hypnosis show like Marc Savard, Terry Stokes, Richard Barker, Justin Tranz, Jim Wand, Jonathan Chase (in England), Alex William Smith (aka Jonathan Royle also in England) Jerry Valley, Tommy Vee & Michael DeSchalit, Kevin Lepine, Don Spencer, Barry Jones, Rich Guzzi, Michael Anthony and others offer.

 I eventually took Jerry Valley’s very first Stage Hypnosis Class with Ormond McGill and Shelly Stockwell in 1999.
 It was an introductory class and I had already been performing on stages for six years.
-I can now endorse the current class Jerry Valley, Tommy Vee & Michael DeSchalit as an excellent classroom overview of how to do a stage hypnosis show, but it does not get people on stage doing shows.
+In 2015, I attended another class taught by Jerry Valley, Tommy Vee & Michael DeSchalit.
+It was an excellent classroom overview of how to do a stage hypnosis show, but it did not get people on stage doing shows.